PlusLabNLP/story-gen-BART/README.md

     python inference.py
   ```

-Train Discriminators aka Classifier aka whatever we start calling them
+Train Aristotelian Rescorers (aka classifiers, aka discriminators)
 ================================================

-To train a discriminator you will need to go through 3 steps:
+To train a rescorer you will need to go through 3 steps:
+1) split the prompt + plot data into source and target
-1) generate positive and negative example data
+2) generate positive and negative example data
-2) compile tsv files for train and validation data
+3) compile tsv files for train and validation data
-3) finetune the discriminator for us Roberta-large
+4) finetune the discriminator for us Roberta-large

+For 1-3):
+Use the script `preprocessing/make_cc_version_pnw_data.py` to split data into source and targets for creating training data.
+Then use the script `preprocessing/create_classifier_dataset.py` to generate positive and negative examples and the tsv.

 Preprocess task data and it needs binary .bin files to finetune roberta:
 ./examples/roberta/preprocess_GLUE_tasks.sh glue_data <glue_task_name>